 Talk to your kids about ...

 Families can talk about cartoon peril in movies intended for kids.
-What is the impact of such violence on kids?
-How does your family determine whether or not the kids in your family are ready for movies like Lego DC SuperHero Girls: Super-Villain High?
+What's the impact of such violence on kids?
+How does your family determine whether the kids in your family are ready for movies like Lego DC SuperHero Girls: Super-Villain High?

-A significant market strategy exists between toy companies, film companies, and licensing entities.
-"See the movie, buy the toys.
+A significant market strategy exists between toy companies, film companies, and licensing entities: "See the movie, buy the toys.
 Buy the toys, then see the movie."
-Why is important to be aware of these joint ventures?
+Why is it important to be aware of these joint ventures?
 How does your family handle this issue?

 Find more movies that help kids build character.